Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 6000 Gold
 - Wondrous Item

-**Charges**: This item has 2 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

-**Annull**: A spectral orb of energy lingers on you when you have atleast 2 charges.
-When Banshee's Veil has 2 or more charges and you are required to make a saving throw Banshees Veil consumes two charges and you automaticly succed the saving throw instead.
+**Annull**: Whenever you are required to make a saving throw, you can choose to spend three charges and you automaticly succed the saving throw instead.

 ---